 but the variance in the OU process was independent for the spatial and spatiotemporal components.
 This assumption could be relaxed in the future but may require large networks with a large amount of spatially and temporally replicated data to fit, potentially beyond what is available for most studies.

-Detection Process
+First-order autocorrelation for temporal variation

 Spatial Simulations